Is walking after spinal cord injury possible? What are the best treatments to walk again after spinal cord injury?

 This video documents his 3 years of learning how to walk again after spinal cord injury.

-As you just saw, he went through various stages (learning how to stand, using the parallel bars, transitioning to crutches, etc.) to be able to walk independently.
+He went through various stages of recovery (learning how to stand, using the parallel bars, transitioning to crutches, etc.) to be able to walk independently.

-Recovering walking after spinal cord injury is a long journey so be patient, trust in the process, and celebrate every little step.
+Recovering the ability to walk after a spinal cord injury is a long journey requiring patience.
+Trust in the process and celebrate every success and accomplishment.

 Final Thoughts About Walking After Spinal Cord Injury

-Hopefully, this article inspires you to stay positive and work hard towards your recovery.
+May this article inspire you to stay positive and work hard towards your recovery.

 It won’t come quick or easy, but it will be worth it.